From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs

 \descrit{Critic Prompt Design.} We analyzed failures in verifier generation and found that the recurring error types matched our verification criteria (e.g., incomplete checks, incorrect validation logic, or misuse of the target environment).
 We used these categories to design the critic agent’s prompt, enabling it to automatically flag such errors when evaluating verifiers produced by the \verifierdev.

 \descrit{Critic Evaluation.} As shown in Figure~\ref{subfig:verifier-critic}, only the \texttt{o3} model successfully identified critical but subtle issues in the verifier scripts, such as weak or flawed verification logic (Figure~\ref{fig:verifier-example}).
-Other models provided weak or no critique, making \texttt{o3} the most effective critic for the \verifier.
+Other models provided weak or no critique, making \texttt{o3} the most

-\descrit{Feedback Assessment.} We evaluated \cvegenie{} on 16 correct exploits from the \exploit, successfully generating accurate verifiers for 15 of them, of which 4 verifiers were improved through critic feedback.
+\descrit{Feedback Assessment.} We evaluated \cvegenie{} on 16 correct exploits from the \exploit, successfully generating accurate verifiers for 15 of them, of which 4 verifiers were improved through the critic's feedback.
 In our experiment, the maximum number of feedback iterations required to resolve either functional or critique-based issues was 4; therefore, we allow up to 5 retries for both the \flagcheck{} and the \verifiercritic.